Information for Prospective Graduate Students

 Vanderbilt is a private university, founded in 1873.
 The university includes the four undergraduate schools, the Graduate School, and eight professional schools.

 Located approximately two miles from downtown Nashville, Vanderbilt is situated on 330 acres and is designated as an arboretum.
 A diverse student body of about 6,800 undergraduates and 6,200 graduate and professional students is taught by more than 4,300 full-time faculty members.

 The metropolitan Nashville area, in the heart of middle Tennessee, has a population of over one million.
-The city, a center for music of all kinds, has many other cultural and entertainment opportunities, including theatre, film, museums, symphony, recreation areas, and two major league sports teams and one minor league baseball team.
+The city, a center for music of all kinds, has many other cultural and entertainment opportunities, including theatre, film, museums, symphony, recreation areas, and three major league sports teams and one minor league baseball team.

 In the event you are unable to apply online, please send an email message to firstname.lastname@example.org and request a copy of the application.
 A printable version of the application form will then be sent to you as an email attachment.

 Below is a list of required information and materials you will need in order to complete your application.
 You may begin an application at any time and fill in the missing information when it becomes available.

 - GRE General Test scores (No minimum score required)